AashishTangnami/AashishTangnami/README.md

   - 👯 I’m looking to collaborate on Real World Projects (Research and EDA)

-  - 🤔 I’m looking for help with Artificial Intelligence Career goals

   - 💬 Ask me about Python and DataScience

   - 📫 How to reach me: Email - [Gmail](tangnamiaashish1423@gmail.com), [Linkedin](https://www.linkedin.com/in/aashish-tangnami-48585613b)